Miguel-Ferreira-hub/Mechatronics-Research-Group/README.md

 4. cnn_model.py - This script contains the CNN model concept, including data processing, augmentation, scaling and the model itself.
 5. drt_calculation.m - This MATLAB script contains the code to compute the distribution of relaxation times.
 6. ecm_optimisation.m - This MATLAB script contains code to solve the ECM fit optimisation problem.

+Data for various cells is contained within the Data folder.